HughP/dnj-corpus/README.md

 #### Typographical Encoding Errors
-In the course of text production it several different look alike characters have been used.
+In the course of text production several different look-alike characters have been used.
 This is common for languages that do not have a Keyboard layout that will restrict (or guarantee the consistency) of the characters used to produce texts in that language.

 1. Correct equal signs